Icon-Newsletter-smaller

 • Interest rate: 3%

-The Bank of Commerce Classic Mastercard is also a good choice for beginner cardholders with low income.
-Aside from having a low minimum salary requirement and low annual fee, this credit card also lets you earn 1 rewards point for every ₱25 spend.
-Plus, you’ll get to enjoy Bank of Commerce credit card promos that can save you a buck or two on expenses.
+The Bank of Commerce Classic Mastercard is a good choice for beginner cardholders with low income.
+Aside from having a low minimum salary requirement and low annual fee, this credit card also lets you earn 1 rewards point for every ₱25 spend or even up to 5x points on dining and shopping.

-💳 LANDBANK Classic Credit Card
+💳 LANDBANK Mastercard Classic

 • Monthly income requirement: ₱12,500